SENERGY-Platform/openHAB-connector/README.md

 # Troubleshooting
 - if you miss a service, it could be that you have to activate (=link) the channel in openhab
 - some channels are not linked by default (missing dot)

+- if the value type ids have changed, you have to change them in the config.ini file

 # TODO